Modeling memory in time-respecting paths on temporal networks: Results

 and $P(v_{a+1}|\mathcal{M}_a) = 0$ if $v_{a+1} \in \{v_{a}, v_{a-1}\}$.
 According to this model, with a probability $p$, a node is chosen among those in $\mathcal{M}_a$, and, with probability $1-p$, is randomly sampled from all nodes that can form a non-backtracking path, including those in $\mathcal{M}_a$.

 Several social networks display a community structure that impacts the statistical properties of TRPs \cite{girvan2002community, saramaki2015exploring, dallamico2024embeddingbased}.
-We thus propose a generalization of Eq.~\eqref{model1} to account for this effect using the stochastic block model \cite{holland1983stochastic} (\textbf{MEM + SBM}).
+We thus propose a generalization of Eq.~\eqref{model1} to account for this effect inspired by the stochastic block model \cite{holland1983stochastic} (\textbf{MEM + SBM}).
+The stochastic block model generates random graphs with a community structure, by assigning a larger probability of connection between nodes in the same community.
 Let $\ell: \mathcal{V} \to \{1,\dots,k\}$ be a known labeling function that assigns each node to one of $k$ communities.
 We let $C \in \mathbb{R}^{k\times k}$ be a symmetric non-negative matrix whose entry $C_{\alpha,\beta}$ describes the affinity between the communities $\alpha$ and $\beta$.
-To simply the notation, we let $L \in \mathbb{R}^{n \times n}$ be the matrix encoding the probability that two nodes get connected given their community label, \ie $L(u, v) = C_{\ell(u), \ell(v)}$.
-The \textbf{MEM+SBM} selects the next node of $\mathcal{P}$ according to the following rule for $v_{a+1} \neq v_a, v_{a-1}$:
+Then, according to the stochastic block model, an edge between nodes $u$ and $v$ exists with a probability proportional to $L(u,v) := C_{\ell_u, \ell_v}$.
+Similarly, the \textbf{MEM+SBM} selects the next node of $\mathcal{P}$ according to the following rule for $v_{a+1} \neq v_a, v_{a-1}$:

-where $Z_a = \sum_{u \in \mathcal{V} \setminus \{v_a, v_{a-1}\}} L(v_a, u)$ is the normalization and $P(v_{a+1}|\mathcal{M}_a = 0)$ if $v_{a+1} \in \{v_{a}, v_{a-1}\}$.
+where $Z_a = \sum_{u \in \mathcal{V} \setminus \{v_a, v_{a-1}\}} L(v_a, u)$ is the normalization and $P(v_{a+1}|\mathcal{M}_a) = 0$ if $v_{a+1} \in \{v_{a}, v_{a-1}\}$.
 We remark that for both Eqs.~(\ref{model1}, \ref{model2}), $\sum_{u \in \mathcal{V}}P(u|\mathcal{M}_a) = 1$.
 Eq.~\eqref{model1} is a particular case of Eq.~\eqref{model2}, obtained for $L_{u,v} = 1$ for all $u,v$, \ie in the absence of a community assignment.